-The Springfield College School of Professional and Continuing Studies offers a Bachelor of Science in Human Services program at its main campus and nine regional campuses.
-Students have the option to complete their studies with or without a concentration, and with classes held on weekends, this program is convenient for working adults.
+The Springfield College School of Professional and Continuing Studies offers a Bachelor of Science in Human Services degree at all regional campuses.
+Students have the option to complete their bachelor's with or without a concentration.

 Human services is a broad field spanning professions in the non-profit and public sectors in such areas as:

 - Alcohol and drug abuse prevention and treatment

 - Elder care, group homes, and human services work